lhbench/lhbench/README.md

 # Introduction

-LHBench is a benchmark for [LakeHouse](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) storage systems.
+LHBench is a benchmark for [Lakehouse](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) storage systems.
 These systems extend traditional Data Lake storage with support for ACID transactions and enable a wide range of workloads from data warehousing to machine learning in one place.
 LakeHouse architectures are widely adopted in industry at companies such as Uber, Meta, and Netflix.
-Our benchmark runs on AWS EMR and currently supports three LakeHouse storage engines: [Apache Iceberg](http://iceberg.apache.org), [Apache Hudi](http://hudi.apache.org), and [Delta Lake](http://delta.io).
+Our benchmark runs on AWS EMR and currently supports three Lakehouse storage engines: [Apache Iceberg](http://iceberg.apache.org), [Apache Hudi](http://hudi.apache.org), and [Delta Lake](http://delta.io).
 This benchmark is meant to enable simple and reproducible comparison of storage engines in this rapidly moving space.

 [CIDR paper](https://www.cidrdb.org/cidr2023/papers/p92-jain.pdf)

 # Workload
-Our goal with this benchmark is to study end-to-end workloads and understand the technical differences between LakeHouse systems.
-We chose to adapt the existing TPC-DS data warehouse benchmark to the LakeHouse setting wherever possible to exercise these differences.
+Our goal with this benchmark is to study end-to-end workloads and understand the technical differences between Lakehouse systems.
+We chose to adapt the existing TPC-DS data warehouse benchmark to the Lakehouse setting wherever possible to exercise these differences.
 This benchmark is made up of four tests, three of which use the TPC-DS dataset and a subset of the TPC-DS queries.
 The last test, micro merge, performs inserts and updates to a synthetic dataset at a fine granularity.
 The TPC-DS Refresh and Micro Merge tests are meant to exercise differences in UPDATE implementations, Large File Count TPC-DS exercises differences in metadata handling, and TPC-DS exercises end-to-end performance.

 The benchmark is made up of four tests:
 * 3TB TPC-DS